mikhailtse/go-simple-webservice/README.md

 # go-simple-webservice

-This is a simple web service written on golang.
+A simple web service written on golang.

 ## How to run